Projects Funded by Withernsea Big Local

 Display boards to professionally display our artwork, giving Withernsea residents the feeling they are attending an art gallery.
 The boards, poles and bases are an asset that could be used by other groups wanting to display their work or details of their events and activities.

 IIW 33 Belvedere Play Area

-The Belvedere play park, just off the promenade next to the boating club, will be freshened up and enhanced with new bright coloured and attractive play equipment.
+The Belvedere play park, just off the promenade next to the boating club, has been freshened up and enhanced with new bright coloured and attractive play equipment.